 Minimizing the effects

-As with any other vehicle, if you don’t wear seatbelt it won’t cause any sort of accident but if a accident does happen, it can minimize a catastrophe.
-In cars, the seatbelt prevents driver from wheel or the windscreen in the event of a collision but as forklift operates at lower speed than cars, many operators question the need to use them.
+As with any other vehicle, if you don’t wear a seatbelt it won’t cause any sort of accident but if an accident does happen, it can minimize a catastrophe.
+In cars, the seatbelt prevents the driver from the wheel or the windscreen in the event of a collision but as forklift operates at a slower speed than cars, many operators question the need to use them.

-Many fatal injuries are caused due to the fact that operators are unaware of the importance of the seatbelts.
+Many fatal injuries are caused because operators are unaware of the importance of seatbelts.

-Operators carrying out similar tasks in their day to day life may become comfortable and ignore few of the safety measures.
-If this happens, it’s the duty of the manager to step in and challenge bad practice.
+Operators carrying out similar tasks in their day-to-day life may become comfortable and ignore a few of the safety measures.
+If this happens, it’s the duty of the manager to step in and challenge bad practices.

 To ensure that work is carried out safely, the operators must be reminded that this could minimize the consequences for them.
 Making seatbelts part of the company policy is crucial.

-Refresher forklift training in Mississauga from CN Forklift Training ensures that operators enhances and improve their skills.
+Refresher forklift training in Mississauga from CN Forklift Training ensures that operators enhance and improve their skills.